-NEWS: DOCS Education has created an Interactive (((Live))) Streaming program for Adult Oral Sedation Dentistry to take place Oct 1-2, 2021.
-Learn how to effortlessly integrate Oral Sedation Dentistry into your practice from the safety and comfort of your home.
+NEWS: DOCS Education has created an Interactive (((Live))) Streaming program for Adult Oral Sedation Dentistry to take place October 6-7, 2023.
+Learn how to effortlessly integrate oral conscious sedation into your practice from the safety and comfort of your home.

 The Adult Oral Sedation Dentistry course—our most popular program—will help you to integrate sedation into your practice.
 This comprehensive course delivers 25 CE credits and is taught by world-class faculty: Anthony S. Feck, DMD; Leslie Fang, MD, PhD; Steve C. Yun, M.D.; Carol Wilson, DMD (team training); and Jerome Wellbrock, DMD, MAGD.

 During this program, you will learn to safely and confidently incorporate adult oral sedation into your dental services.
 The oral sedation protocols we teach cover sophisticated administration methodologies and proven pharmacological techniques.
 Learn traditional and new oral sedation protocols that are taught by dentists who practice what they teach, and a board-certified internal medicine physician who teaches patient assessment and pharmacology.

 Interactive ((( Live ))) Streaming courses are broken down into the following components: 70% live streaming sessions to be held Friday and Saturday from 8:00 a.m. to 5:00 p.m. central time, with an hour break for lunch, apx.
 16 hours; 25% online pre-course study to be completed before the live streaming sessions, apx.
 8 hours; and 5% live office hours with DOCS faculty, apx.
 1 hour.